Chun5/works/index.rst

 ---------
 ::

   Zyla is developed for cross-border businesses trading in multiple currencies.
-I plan and design the information architecture of its developer center.
+I design the information architecture of the document center, and write some API specifications.